 In 2010, after resolving their financial issues, TrinityRoots reformed, embarking on a national reunion tour.
 In tandem, they reissued their back catalogue, and released a documentary DVD/live album packaged titled Music Is Choice.
 The documentary was directed by Wellington filmmaker and photographer Sarah Hunter.
 Capitalising on this rebirth, they performed at Womad NZ in 2011 and made an acclaimed main stage performance at the prestigious Byron Bay Bluesfest.
 That year Music Is Choice was awarded Best Roots Album at the 2011 New Zealand Music Awards.

 In mid 2011 Gooch left TrinityRoots and was replaced by drummer/vocalist Jean Pompey.
 Drummer and multi-instrumentalist Ben Wood joined in 2013 after Pompey's departure.
 They continue to tour and perform at festivals across New Zealand, Australia and beyond.
-Fifteen years in, TrinityRoots remain a marquee name within New Zealand's musical landscape, and by virtue of that, a benchmark for independent musical success within our country.
+Over 20 years in, TrinityRoots remain a marquee name within New Zealand's musical landscape, and by virtue of that, a benchmark for independent musical success within our country.

 Warren Maxwell - guitar, keyboards, vocals